Tameshiwari (Breaking) Tournament Rules

 • They shall be 10 inches in length.

-• They shall be composed of any species of pine wood.
+• They shall be composed of any species of pine wood or a similar wood.

 NOTE THAT SPACERS MAY BE STACKED IN ANY ORIENTATION DESIRED BY COMPETITORS TO ACHIEVE EITHER A 1/2 INCH GAP or a 3/4 INCH (OR 7/16 INCH) GAP BETWEEN BOARDS.